R. v. L.P.

 R. v.
 M.A.

 A confidential informer provided information identifying M.A. as a large-scale cocaine trafficker.
 The police obtained and executed a search warrant on M.A.’s residence.
 Police found almost one kilogram of cocaine and a large amount of Canadian currency.
-Mr. Weisberg and Ms. Psutka quickly identified serious deficiencies in the warrant and the implementation of M.A.’s Right to Counsel.
+Mr. Weisberg quickly identified serious deficiencies in the warrant and the implementation of M.A.’s Right to Counsel.
 After a devastating cross-examination, of three officers at a preliminary hearing, the prosecutor withdrew the charges.

 R. v.
 N.Z.